Virtual training

 Hands-On

-Passive training is both ineffective and obsolete.
 For your training environment to truly resonate with your users, it needs to be interactive.
 It needs to provide users with an opportunity to go beyond reading, watching and rote memorization.

 If you’re providing a customer with software training, for instance, your training should include an opportunity to experience that software firsthand.